Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

 ### Task 2: Using File Explorer to classify files

-In this task, you'll classify file

-1. To classify a file by using File Explorer
+In this task, you'll classify file by using File Explorer

-1. In File Explorer, select your file, multiple files, or a folder.
-Right-click, and select Classify and protect.
-For example:
+1. In File Explorer, create one folder and right-click, and select Classify and protect.

-1. File Explorer right-click Classify and protect using Azure Information Protection
+1. File Explorer right-click select Classify and protect using Azure Information Protection.

 1. In the Classify and protect - Azure Information Protection dialog box, use the labels as you would do in an Office application, which sets the classification as defined by your administrator.

-1. If none of the labels can be selected (they appear dimmed): The selected file does not support classification.
-For example:

-1. No labels available in the Classify and protect - Azure Information Protection** dialog box

-1. If you selected a file that does not support classification, click Close.
-You cannot classify this file without also protecting it.

 1. If you selected a label, click Apply and wait for the Work finished message to see the results.
 Then click Close.